 - Walk: Family outdoor power walk to get the endorphins rolling.

-- Hospital Registration: Replaced anxiety with thinking “I’m picking up my race kit tools for my 5k run”.
+- Hospital Registration: I pretended it was a competitive 5k race and replaced anxiety with thinking “I’m picking up my race kit tools for my 5k run”.

 - Toxic injection for Brain CT scan: Your body needs this “super kryptonite to survive and proceed safely on this run”.